jmoraispk/DeepMIMO/docs/resources/specs.md

 - 3: Scattering
 - 4: Transmission
 - Example: 21 = Tx - Diffraction - Reflection - Rx

+The dimensions are:
+- `N` - number of users
+- `MAX_PATHS` - maximum number of paths DeepMIMO extracts from the ray tracing simulation, varies per scenario
+- `MAX_INTER` - maximum number of interactions along one path.
+The main limitation on this parameter is ray tracing software, which usually stops at 5 or less.

 ### JSON Files